linroger/Wealth-of-Nations/Adv Investments/Lecture 4- Investor Sentiment.md

 Occasionally assets trade at prices that seem far removed from any notion of fundamental value.
 Meme stocks like GameStop and AMC may fall into this category.
 In early 2021,  prices for these stocks exploded.
 See Figure 4.13.
 Previously almost worthless stocks became stocks with huge multi-billion dollar market capitalization.

 The notion of sentiment we have considered so far - expectations about cash flows,  and,  possibly,  time-varying risk aversion and risk perceptions - may not help much to explain why valuations of these stocks reached stratospheric levels.
-We now consider

-Market Summary > GameStop Corp

-14.51 uso

-Follow

-$+10.53(264.57 %) \uparrow$ past 5 years

-Closed: Jan 19,  7:59 PM EST $\cdot$ Disclaimer

-After hours 14.510 0.\1 (0.00%)
+We now consider the possibility that investors may be willing to pay a high price for an asset today even if they are not convinced,  based on their own beliefs,  that cash flow expectations can justify this high price.
+Instead,  investors' motivation for paying a high price in these situations may be that they expect that they can resell the asset to an investor in the future who is willing to pay an even higher price.
+We will explore how we can modify our valuation models to capture such cases.

 ![](https://cdn.mathpix.com/cropped/2024_10_19_48a1c4654e845915c45cg-140.jpg?height=521&width=1326&top_left_y=626&top_left_x=345)